• 中国精品科技期刊

 • Available Online: April 16, 2025

 • Fully homomorphic encryption (FHE), which enables computation on encrypted data without decryption throughout the entire processing flow, offers a promising solution for privacy preservation in cloud computing and other distributed environments.
 However, the practical deployment of FHE remains significantly constrained by its high computational complexity, poor data locality, and limited parallelism.
 Among the core operations in FHE, the number theoretic transform (NTT) plays a pivotal role in determining overall system performance.
-This paper targets the butterfly computation pattern, which is central to the NTT algorithm, and proposes a high-efficiency NTT accelerator architecture based on a dataflow computing model.
+We target the butterfly computation pattern, which is central to the NTT algorithm, and propose a high-efficiency NTT accelerator architecture based on a dataflow computing model.
 First, we design an RVFHE extension instruction set tailored for NTT butterfly operations, incorporating custom modular multiplication and modular addition/subtraction units to enhance the efficiency of modular arithmetic.
 Second, we introduce a novel NTT data reordering scheme, combined with a structured butterfly address generation strategy, to reduce the control complexity and access conflicts associated with cross-row and cross-column data exchanges.
 Finally, we develop a dataflow-driven NTT accelerator architecture that leverages data dependency-triggered execution to enable efficient on-chip scheduling and data reuse, thereby exploiting instruction-level parallelism to the fullest extent.
-Experimental results demonstrate that, compared to NVIDIA GPU, the proposed architecture achieves up to 8.96× speedup and 8.53× improvement in energy efficiency.
-Furthermore, compared to state-of-the-art dedicated NTT accelerators, our design delivers a 1.37× performance gain.
+Experimental results demonstrate that, compared with NVIDIA GPU, the proposed architecture achieves up to 8.96 times speedup and 8.53 times improvement in energy efficiency.
+Furthermore, compared with state-of-the-art dedicated NTT accelerators, our design delivers a 1.37 times performance gain.

 • [1]

-Smart N, Vercauteren F. Fully homomorphic encryption with relatively small key and ciphertext sizes[C]//Proc of Public Key Cryptography– PKC 2010.
-Lecture Notes in Computer Science, Berlin: Springer, 2010: 420−443
+Smart N, Vercauteren F. Fully homomorphic encryption with relatively small key and ciphertext sizes[C]//Proc of Public Key Cryptography–PKC 2010.
+Berlin: Springer, 2010: 420−443

-Bos J, Lauter K, Loftus J, et al. Improved Security for a Ring-Based Fully Homomorphic Encryption Scheme[C]//Proc of Cryptography and Coding.
+Bos J, Lauter K, Loftus J, et al. Improved security for a ring-based fully homomorphic encryption scheme[C]//Proc of Cryptography and Coding.
 IMACC 2013.
-Lecture Notes in Computer Science, Berlin: Springer, 2013: 45−64
+Berlin: Springer, 2013: 45−64

 Erlingsson L, Pihur V, Korolova A. Rappor: Randomized aggregatable privacy-preserving ordinal response[C]//Proc of ACM Conf on Computer and Communications Security (CCS).
-Scottsdale, Arizona, USA, 2014
+New York: ACM, 2014: 1054-1067

 Gentry C, Halevi S, Smart N. Fully homomorphic encryption with polylog overhead[C]//Proc of Annual Int Conf on the Theory and Applications of Cryptographic Techniques.
 Berlin: Springer, 2012: 465–482

-Badawi A, Veeravalli B, Mun C, et al. Highperformance FV somewhat homomorphic encryption on GPUs: An implementation using CUDA[J].
-IACR: Transactions on Cryptographic Hardware and Embedded Systems, 2018(2): 70−95
+Badawi A, Veeravalli B, Mun C, et al. High performance FV somewhat homomorphic encryption on GPUs: An implementation using CUDA[J].
+Transactions on Cryptographic Hardware and Embedded Systems, 2018(2): 70−95

 Riazi M, Laine K, Pelton B, et al. HEAX: An architecture for computing on encrypted data[C]//Proc of the 25th Int Conf on Architectural Support for Programming Languages and Operating Systems.
 New York: ACM, 2020: 1295−1309

-Roy S, Turan F, Jarvinen K, et al. FPGA-based high-performance parallel architecture for homomorphic computing on encrypted data[C]//Proc of 2019 IEEE Int Symp on High Performance Computer Architecture (HPCA), Washington, DC, USA, 2019: 387−398
+Roy S, Turan F, Jarvinen K, et al. FPGA-based high-performance parallel architecture for homomorphic computing on encrypted data[C]//Proc of 2019 IEEE Int Symp on High Performance Computer Architecture (HPCA), Piscataway, NJ: IEEE, 2019: 387−398

-Pöppelmann T, Naehrig M, Putnam A, et al. Accelerating homomorphic evaluation on reconfigurable hardware[C]//Proc of Cryptographic Hardware and Embedded Systems -CHES 2015.
-Lecture Notes in Computer Science, Berlin: Springer, 2015: 143−163
+Pöppelmann T, Naehrig M, Putnam A, et al. Accelerating homomorphic evaluation on reconfigurable hardware[C]//Proc of Cryptographic Hardware and Embedded Systems (CHES 2015).
+Berlin: Springer, 2015: 143−163

-Karabulut E, Aysu A. RANTT: A RISC-V Architecture Extension for the Number Theoretic Transform[C]//Proc of 2020 30th Int Conf on Field-Programmable Logic and Applications (FPL), New York : ACM, 2020: 26−32
+Karabulut E, Aysu A. RANTT: A RISC-V architecture extension for the number theoretic transform[C]//Proc of the 30th Int Conf on Field-Programmable Logic and Applications (FPL).
+New York : ACM, 2020: 26−32

-Zhaojun Lu, Weizong Yu, Peng Xu, et al. An NTT/INTT accelerator with ultra-high throughput and area efficiency for FHE[C]//Proc of the 61st ACM/IEEE Design Automation Conference (DAC’24).
-Association for Computing Machinery, New York: ACM, 2024: 1−6
+Lu Zhaojun, Yu Weizong, Xu Peng, et al. An NTT/INTT accelerator with ultra-high throughput and area efficiency for FHE[C]//Proc of the 61st ACM/IEEE Design Automation Conf (DAC’24).
+Association for Computing Machinery.
+New York: ACM, 2024: 1−6

 Krendelev S, Tormasov A. Method for protecting data used in cloud computing with homomorphic encryption: US10116437B1 [P].
 2018-10-30

 Lagendijk R, Erkin Z, Barni M, Encrypted signal processing for privacy protection: Conveying the utility of homomorphic encryption and multiparty computation[J].
-Signal Processing Magazine IEEE, 2013, 30(1): 82−105
+IEEE Signal Processing Magazine, 2013, 30(1): 82−105

-Fan Zhihua, Li Wenming, Tang Shengzhong, et al. Improving utilization of dataflow architectures through software and hardware co-design[C]//Proc of Parallel Processing.
-Euro-Par 2023.
-Lecture Notes in Computer Science, Cham: Springer, 2023: 245−259
+Fan Zhihua, Li Wenming, Tang Shengzhong, et al. Improving utilization of dataflow architectures through software and hardware co-design[C]//Proc of Parallel Processing (Euro-Par 2023).
+Berlin: Springer, 2023: 245−259

 • Related Articles